-MSMS will provide the victim of bullying with plan of action that includes appropriate interventions and support to help restore a positive school environment for victim.
-Support may be provided by MSMS through the assistance of any of the following agencies: • Mississippi Department of Education • Mississippi Department of Health • Mississippi Department of Human Services - Juvenile Services Department • Community/Family Public or private community-based mental health services • Faith-based services • Law enforcement agencies.
+MSMS will provide the victim of bullying with a plan of action that includes appropriate interventions and support to help restore a positive school environment for the victim.
+Support may be provided by MSMS through the assistance of any of the following agencies: • Mississippi Department of Education • Mississippi Department of Human Services - Juvenile Services Department • Community/Family Public or private community-based mental health services • Faith-based services • Law enforcement agencies.

 The procedure for reporting bullying will also be posted on the MSMS website.
-False accusations or reports of bullying are prohibited and may warrant discipline action.
+False accusations or reports of bullying are prohibited and may warrant disciplinary action.